gayuanprabhu/gayuanprabhu/README.md

 ---

-## ✨ About Me
+## 👩‍💻 About Me

-🎓 B.Tech in Computer Engineering, Mumbai University
+🎓 B.Tech in Computer Engineering — University of Mumbai
-👩‍💻 Web Developer Intern at Vyosim Techlab Pvt.
-Ltd
+💼 Completed Web Developer Internship at Vyosim Techlab
-🌱 Learning API, SQL, Excel & Data Engineering fundamentals
-💡 Exploring full-stack development & analytics project ideas
-🤝 Open to collaborations on dashboards, automation, analytics, and web apps
-🎨 Passionate about UI/UX design, digital art, and clean interface building
+🔧 Backend-focused developer with hands-on experience in API development and data handling
+🌱 Continuously learning backend systems, databases, and integration workflows
-📩 Reach me at **gayatriprabhu10@gmail.com**
+📫 Reach me at: <b>gayatriprabhu10@gmail.com</b>

 ---